ericyoc/bgp-routing-attacks-sim-poc/README.md

-# BGP Routing Simulator with Sub-Prefix Hijacking and BGP Prepending Attacks
+# BGP Routing with Sub-Prefix Hijacking and BGP Prepending Attacks Simulation

 This Python program simulates the Border Gateway Protocol (BGP) routing process and demonstrates two common BGP attacks: sub-prefix hijacking and BGP prepending.
 The program illustrates how these attacks can manipulate the routing paths and potentially intercept or manipulate traffic.